nationalparkservice/SER-CUPN-VegetationDash/README.md

 &nbsp;

 #### STEP 1.
 MAKE SURE REQUIRED PACKAGES ARE UPDATED
 Make sure these R packages, if already installed, are updated to at least the versions specified in parentheses.
-If a package is not already installed, then the ‘Load libraries’ code chunk in the ‘CUPNVegFlex.RMD’ file will automatically install the current version:
+If a package is not already installed, then the ‘Load libraries’ code chunk in the ‘CUPNVegFlex.Rmd’ file will automatically install the current version:

 * cowplot (v.0.9.2)
 * flexdashboard (v.0.5.1)